jstedfast/MimeKit/README.md

 ## Documentation

-API documentation is build as part of the build process for Release builds.
+API documentation can be found in the docs/ directory.